Thursday, July 31, 2025

 The Raspberry Jelly Cake was excellent.
 Note, cakes in Iceland are called "kaka" in Icelandic, which translates as "poop" to Russian speakers.

 Our next stop was at Nykurhylsfoss (Sveinsstekksfoss).
 We hiked for a short time to a bridge that overlooked a beautiful gorge, with views of the ocean.
 We took lots of photos, but could not cross the bridge to the other side (as the gate was locked by the farmer who owned the property).
-The weather was starting to clear up, and we were hopeful that we could finally see all the beautiful cliffs and waterfalls around us.

 We continued our drive to Borgarfjarðarhöfn (to see and photograph Puffins) with a couple more stops on the way.
 We drove by Hænubrekkufoss waterfall without stopping.
 Hopefully, next time, we will have time to stop for photos.